 The rains that fell upon Rio de Janeiro demonstrated a reality brought to the surface by a storm.
-Millions of people had their homes buried, lost their relatives, and because of negligent authorities, remained without a place to go.
+Thousands of people had their homes buried, lost their relatives, and because of negligent authorities, remained without a place to go.
 In Rocinha, it was no different.

 In a location known as Laboriaux where approximately 4,000 people live at the top of Rocinha, a large landslide occurred.
 Unfortunately, it buried several houses and killed a mother and daughter.
 City Hall decided to seal off the area and relocate all that live there.
 Families that were accustomed to living in a decent house now have to go live on a miserly R$250 in social rent (Aluguel Social, a government programme) that is barely enough for a small kitchenette.